wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 ## Flake8

-*Flake8* will provide our projects with *linting* capabilities.
+[*Flake8*](http://flake8.pycqa.org/en/latest/) will provide our projects with *linting* capabilities.
 In other words, syntax and style errors, and thanks to VSCode, we will know them as we type.

 By default, the Python extension comes with *Pylint* enabled, which is powerful but complex to configure.
 To change to *Flake8* make a change to any Python file and save it, in the bottom right corner a popup message will show:

 ![flake8](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/select-linter.png)

 Click on select linter and choose *flake8* from the list.
-Now, VSCode will tell us our syntax style problems, in green or red depending on its severity, always with a nice description of what is wrong:
+Now, VSCode will tell us our *syntax* and *style* problems, in green or red depending on its severity, always with a nice description of what is wrong:

 ![linting](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/linting.png)

-Seems like we have two problems: we are missing a blank line at the end of our file (style) and we forgot to add quotes to our *Hello, World*.
-Fix these errors and all the warnings will disappear.
+Seems like we have two problems: we are missing a blank line at the end of our file (style) and we forgot to add quotes to our *Hello, World!* string.
+Fix then and see all warnings disappear.

 ## Black

-*Black* is a code formatter, a tool that will look at our code and automatically format it in compliance with the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide, the same *PEP* that uses *Flake8* to lint our style errors.
+[*Black*](https://github.com/ambv/black) is a code formatter, a tool that will look at our code and automatically format it in compliance with the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide, the same *PEP* that uses *Flake8* to lint our style errors.

 Hold `shift + cmd/ctrl + p` to open the Command Palette, type *format document*, and press enter.
 A new popup message will appear: